15 Top-Rated Day Trips from Barcelona

 Dalí later lived in Cadaqués, a town near the Cap de Creus Natural Park that has been a favorite with artists for nearly a century.
 It's easy to see why they found this Mediterranean port appealing, with its historic quarter of whitewashed houses clinging to the hillside above the harbor.
 Beautiful little beaches hide in coves along the rocky shore, and the town is known for its art galleries and festivals.

-Tourists can visit Cadaqués along with the Dalí Museum-Theatre Salvador Dalí on the Cadaques Small Group Tour from Barcelona.
-Depending on the season, the tour also visits Dalí's private retreat in the coastal village of Port Lligat, now a museum, or the Pubol Castle that houses another Salvador Dalí museum.
+Tourists can visit Cadaqués along with the Dalí Theatre-Museum on the Cadaques Small Group Tour from Barcelona.
+Depending on the season, the tour also visits Dalí's private retreat in the coastal village of Port Lligat, now a museum, or the Gala Dalí Castle in Púbol, which houses another Salvador Dalí museum.

 6. Medieval Town of Vic